Tommel71/web2text/README.md

 The GT17 files should be loaded into "src\main\resources\cleaneval" instead of the CleanEval files.

 Before trying to run the different .scala files in the "other_frameworks"-directory, the main scala project needs to be published locally.
-This can be done with sbt entering the following lines and confirming with Enter after each line.
+This can be done with sbt entering the following lines into a Shell opened in the main folder and confirming with Enter after each line.
 ```scala
 sbt
 compile